brianryer/portfolio/index.md

 Technical communication delivers value by providing people with consistently relevant information in a way they can understand, enabling them to act on that information, and improve their productivity, their efficiency and, ultimately, their well being.

-Communicate with your customers, employees, stakeholders – any audience that you want to connect with – by focusing on three principles.\
+Communicate with your customers, employees, stakeholders – any audience that you want to connect with – by focusing on three principles.

 <style>
 table tr td {vertical-align: top; width: 33%;}
-hr {width: 101%; margin: 1rem 0;}
+hr {width: 100%; margin: 1rem 0;}
 </style>

 | Readability | Reliability | Relevance|